-If the DSL is aware that Children's Social Care are currently involved with a young person involved in an incident of youth produced sexual imagery then they will contact Children's Social Care.
+If the DSL is aware that Children's Social Care are currently involved with a young person involved in an incident of youth produced sexual imagery, then they will contact Children's Social Care.
 They will also contact Children's Social Care if they believe they may be involved, or have been involved with a young person in the past.

-If as a result of the investigation the DSL believes there are wider issues which meet the threshold for Children's Social Care involvement then they will make a referral in line with the child protection procedures.
+If as a result of the investigation the DSL believes there are wider issues which meet the threshold for Children's Social Care involvement, then they will make a referral in line with the child protection procedures.

 The decision to respond to the incident without involving the Police or Children's Social Care would be made in cases when the DSL is confident that they have enough information to assess the risks to pupils involved and the risks can be managed within the School's pastoral support and disciplinary framework and, if appropriate, their local network of support.
-The School can also seek the advice of the Dorset Safeguarding Standards Advisor.
 The decision will be made by the DSL after consultation with the Headmaster and input from other members of staff where appropriate.
 The decision will be recorded.
 Suitable consideration will be given to deleting imagery from devices and online services to limit any further sharing of the imagery.